jeswr/shaclc-language-server/README.md

 # shaclc-language-server

-This is a language server for SHACL compact syntax
+This is a language server for SHACL compact syntax.
+It offers
+ - Basic syntax highlighting for SHACL compact syntax
+ - Code formatting for SHACL compact syntax
+ - File icons for SHACL compact syntax